Salahub/recursive-binning/README.md

 ## R

 This folder contains some extraneous data and a script used to undertake the explorations in my thesis.
-The script, **experiments.R** contains sections which mirror the demos in marbR, as these experiments served as excellent motivation for demo content.
+The script, **experiments.R**, contains sections which mirror the demos in marbR, as these experiments served as excellent motivation for demo content.